Board of Directors

 Meg managed PBP’s operations until May 2015.
 Before joining staff, she served on the PBP Board of Directors for two years.
 She first participated in PB during the inaugural year of participatory budgeting in Chicago’s 49th Ward, serving as a co-chair of the transportation committee.
 A freelance writer, facilitator, and organizer, she has been active in numerous efforts for local democracy and sustainability.
 She holds both a B.A. and M.A. from the University of Chicago.

-Ny Whitaker – Events by Ny – New York City
+Ny Whitaker – Events by Ny – New York City, NY

-Sondra Youdelman, Community Voices Heard – New York
+Sondra Youdelman, Community Voices Heard – New York, NY

 Since March 2007, Sondra has served as Executive Director of Community Voices Heard, a member organization of low-income people, predominantly women with experience on welfare, building power in New York City and State to improve the lives of families and communities.
 Sondra has worked both in the United States and abroad to achieve social and economic justice through organizing.
 She has over 15 years experience as an organizer and activist with grassroots groups including farm workers, Native Americans, public housing residents, and low-income workers in the United States, and abroad for various populations throughout Latin America and in several African countries.
 She obtained a Master’s Degree in Public and International Affairs from Princeton University’s Woodrow Wilson School.